rowe-morehouse/rowemore/content/posts/product-management-uncertainty-and-risk.md

 If you've determined some potential undesirable outcomes, then by all means discuss them with your team.

-In <mark class="b">the case an undesirable outcome occurs</mark>, you've lessened the severity of the whiplash teams often face when they're forced to switch directions mid-stream.
+… <mark class="p">In the case an undesirable outcome occurs</mark>, you've lessened the severity of the whiplash teams often face when they're forced to switch directions mid-stream.
 If they expect the possibility of changing requirements then the thrash and churn won't hurt quite as bad.

 By all means, do not try to cheerlead your happy path while ignoring a negative reality.
 Manage expectations by truthfully communicating the potential that things may change.
-Point to your RAID Log as evidence of possible directions.
-You'll benefit from removing any false sense of certainty.
+Point to your RAID Log as evidence of possible directions. <strong>You will benefit</strong> from removing any false sense of certainty.

 Ask your team to please try to be flexible and resilient in the face of changing conditions.
 You can <u>build a culture of accepting uncertainty</u> if you demonstrate you have carefully thought about possible undesirable outcomes, and show that you've put measures in place to avoid them.